pjeannet4/maspr_copy/README.md

 ## MASPR
 Code for Modeling A-Domain Specificity using Protein Language Models paper.

 This repository is under active development.
-Some major TODOs include allowing users to generate their own training data for new A-domains, and batch processing at inference time.
+Some major TODOs include allowing users to generate their own training data for new A-domains, batch processing at inference time, and [RDKit visualization](https://www.rdkit.org/docs/GettingStartedInPython.html#generating-similarity-maps-using-fingerprints) of the interpretable specificity predictions.

 ## Installing Dependencies
 To use MASPR, you need to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
 Once you have conda installed, you will need the following packages: